sheltermanager/asm3/doc/manual/generaldiary.rst

 .. image:: images/diarytask_new.png

-Diary tasks can be edited under *ASM->Edit Diary Tasks* and attached to both animals and owners from the toolbar buttons on their detail tabs.
+Diary tasks can be edited under :menuselection:`ASM --> Edit Diary Tasks` and attached to both animals and owners from the toolbar buttons on their detail tabs.

 To add a new task, click on the new button.
 A screen asking for the name of the diary task will appear, along with a list of task items below it and another